leftCoast/Recipes/README.md

 Spice, spice for frying chicken, or prawns. (marionkay.com Chicken seasoning 99-X) <- This is the bomb!

 Chicken Italian sausage.
 Isernoio's Hot Italian chicken sausage.
 Comes in 1 lb packs.
 All the flavor without the pork fat.

+A bowl of crushed garlic.
+Ihave a hand garlic crusher.
+It has a bowl to hold the garlic.
+Maybe about 2 cloves?